 Originally published in Current, Feb.
 3, 1997

+The top-level meeting of public broadcasting’s top national organization leaders Dec.
 13-14 resolved to pursue a common legislative strategy for CPB, PBS, APTS and NPR in 1997.

 CPB Chairman Alan Sagner reported to his board Jan.
 27 that public broadcasting’s major organizations agreed:

 - to request a $325 million congressional appropriation for fiscal 2000;

 - to request that a sufficiently capitalized public broadcasting trust fund be established